prip-lab/MSU-LatentAFIS/README.md

 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)

 ## Models
 Please download the models from [Google Drive](https://drive.google.com/drive/folders/1G5NCrTPP5iSOfaPTG5J3pBH7fiTRA_Xd?usp=sharing).
+These models are pretrained on a forensic (not synthetic) dataset.
+However, the forensic datasets used in our experiments (including NIST SD27, MSP, etc.) are not available for public distribution.

 ## Getting Started
 Place the `models` folder in the root of the repository (same level as `extraction` and `matching` folders).